NOAA-GSL/ExascaleWorkflowSandbox/docs/index.rst

 --------

-This repository is a collection of tools and demonstrations used for implementing distributed exascale numerical weather prediction workflows.
+This repository is a collection of tools and demonstrations used for implementing distributed exascale scientific workflows.
 The project focuses on:

 * **Workflow management** using Parsl
 * **Federated distributed computing** with Globus Compute
-* **HPC integration** of multiple on-prem and cloud-based systems
+* **HPC integration** of multiple on-prem and/or cloud-based systems
 * **Container-based testing** with Docker and Slurm

 Key Features